lervag/vimtex/doc/targets-textobj-cheatsheet.md

 # A cheatsheet for vimtex-targets

-If [targets.vim](https://github.com/wellle/targets.vim) is installed next to vimtex, following extended text objects are available.
+If [targets.vim](https://github.com/wellle/targets.vim) is installed next to vimtex and `g:vimtex_text_obj_variant != 'vimtex'`, the following extended text objects are available.

 ### Legend